Ung-W/Splasher-AP-Poptracker/README.md

 ### In future versions

-- An option to display/hide Speedrun Medals checks depending on your YAML (displayed but useless for now)
-- An option to display/hide Golden Splashers checks depending on your YAML (displayed but useless for now)
 - Entrance Lock when implemented by Frisk (for now, placeholder icons)
 - Autotabbing when getting checks in levels